LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Ex2_Troubleshoot_Spam_Filtering.md

 **Task intro**

 **Note:** in this lab, you will partner with another student to exchange emails with.
-If you do not have a partner, you can exchange emails from a personal email (@outlook.com, @Hotmail.com, @live.com, etc) to your tenant **@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)
+If you do not have a partner, you can exchange emails from a personal email (@outlook.com, @Hotmail.com, @live.com, etc) to your tenant admin account, **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the unique tenant prefix provided by your lab hosting provider)

 1. You should still be logged into **LON-CL1** from the prior task with the **Anti-spam policies** tab open inside of Microsoft Edge; if necessary, log back into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**.